Bose-glass phase of a one-dimensional disordered Bose fluid: metastable states, quantum tunneling and droplets: Bose-glass phase

-since $\lim_{k\to 0}\delta_k''(0)=-\infty$.
-With the cutoff function~(\ref{Rk}) and $r(x)=\alpha/(1-e^x)$ one finds that $\theta$ decreases from 0.76 to 0.26 when $\alpha$ increases from 2 to 3; there is no principle of minimum sensitivity which would allows one to determine the optimal value of $\alpha$.
 This strong dependence on the cutoff function is an unavoidable consequence of~(\ref{theta}) and is in sharp contrast with usual second-order phase transitions where the critical exponents depend on both the threshold functions and the values of the coupling constants at the fixed point.
-In the latter case one observes that the dependence of the coupling constants on $R_k$ largely compensates that of the threshold functions to make the critical exponents eventually weakly dependent on the cutoff function.
+In the latter case one observes that the dependence of the coupling constants on $R_k$ largely compensates that of the threshold functions to make the critical exponents eventually weakly dependent of the cutoff function.
+It would be interesting to consider a more involved truncation of the effective action, e.g. including the third cumulant $\Gamma_{3,k}$, and see whether this would lead to a more precise estimate of the dynamical critical exponent in the Bose-glass phase.

-All figures are obtained for $\theta=1/2$, i.e. $z=3/2$, which is achieved by choosing $\alpha\simeq 2.422$ in the definition~(\ref{Rk}) of the cutoff function.
-This choice is justified in Sec.~\ref{subsubsec_conductivity}.
-From now on we restrict our discussion to $\theta=1/2$, so that the connected propagator $G_c\equiv G_{c,k=0}$ [Eq.~(\ref{Gc1})] takes the form